Kukkimonsuta/inversify-react/README.md

 Components and decorators to connect react with inversify.

-**:warning: This library is in early development stage and doesn't have API set in stone and major changes can happen without warning. :warning:**
+**:warning: This library is in an early stage and doesn't have API set in stone.
+Major changes can happen without warning. :warning:**

 **:warning: Currently only supports TypeScript scenario with decorators and decorator metadata enabled. :warning:**